justicephysics/humanos2.0/hubble-law-static-plenum.md

 ## 4. Deriving the Linear Relationship — Why Farther Means Faster

-Imagine the Big Bang eruption from the common centre of mass $\(C\)$.
+Imagine the Big Bang eruption from the common centre of mass ( $$c$$ ).
 Matter is ejected in all directions with a range of speeds.

 - **Some clumps of matter are ejected faster.** They travel further in the same amount of time.
 - **Some clumps are ejected slower.** They travel less far.